Mazama, Washington: Activities

 The Mazama area offers cross-country skiing, snowshoeing, hiking, rock climbing, and mountaineering.

 In the 1970s and 1980s, various proposals to build a ski resort on Sandy Butte near Mazama were submitted to the United States Forest Service amid opposition from local residents.
 It was planned to accommodate up to 8,200 skiers and cost $25 million to construct.
 The final iteration of the proposal, named Arrowleaf Resort, was withdrawn in 1999 following a ruling by the Washington State Department of Ecology that denied water rights for the project.

+Mazama is also the location for one of the Outward Bound School's Northwest locations (NWOBS).
+NWOBS was founded in 1965.